 - Disks cannot be created in batches using backups.

-- The newly created disk must be at least as large as the backup source disk.
+- A new disk must be at least as large as the backup's source disk.

 Cloud Server Backup